robyndwhite/finding-where-to-thrive/README.md

  - Utilize curated data to understand the change in median income, rent, and consumer expenditures over the years of 2017 to 2021
  - Compare wages vs living expenses in a given area to measure affordability
- - Complete simple and multiple linear regression models to test the relationship between wages and other variables like population
+ - Perform multiple linear regression analysis using statsmodels to determine the relationship between wages and independent variables like population

  ## Data Curation